ralur/integrating-expert-judgment/README.md

 # Integrating Expert Judgment and Algorithmic Decision Making

-This repository contains code and data to reproduce the experiments in our paper "Integrating Expert Judgment and Algorithmic Decision Making: An Indistinguishability Approach".
+This repository contains code and data to reproduce the experiments in our paper "Integrating Expert Judgment and Algorithmic Decision Making: An Indistinguishability Approach" (https://arxiv.org/abs/2410.08783).

 ## Dependencies